Transport-Induced Decoherence of the Entangled Triplet Exciton Pair: Quantum Beat Behavior

-At intermediate hopping times (Fig.~\ref{Sims}$b$), the variability of the dwell time in any given configuration (equal to the value itself for exponentially distributed times) becomes important.
+At intermediate hopping times (Fig.~\ref{Sims}$b$), the variability of the dwell time in any given configuration (equal to the average value itself for exponentially distributed times) becomes important.
 A significant number of configuration changes with a large variance around the mean \cite{Curran24} leads to an effective randomization of the evolution of the triplet-pair spin wavefunction, in a way that is described by the product of time-evolution operators in Eq.~(\ref{inotaryRandomWalk}).
 This results in a rapid destruction of global coherence in the triplet-pair population.
-At zero magnetic field, and in the example of rubrene, the most severe zero-field decoherence occurs for a hopping time between inequivalent sites near 150 ps, in agreement with the high-field results of Ref.~\onlinecite{Curran24}.
-Any hopping time in the range of 100 to 200 ps produces either no quantum beats at zero field, or quantum beats that decay completely within 1 ns to a singlet projection probability of 2/9.
+At zero magnetic field, and in the example of rubrene, the most severe zero-field decoherence occurs for a hopping time between inequivalent sites in the range of about 100 to 200 ps, in agreement with the high-field results of Ref.~\onlinecite{Curran24}.
+In this range our treatment predicts either no quantum beats at zero field, or quantum beats that decay completely within 1 ns, to a level corresponding to a singlet projection probability of 2/9.

-It is interesting to note that this analysis, based solely on zero-field experiments, delivers the same estimate of $\sim 150 \pm 50$ ps for the average hopping time that was found in Ref. \onlinecite{Curran24} by studying a high-field dephasing effect.
+It is interesting to note that this analysis, based solely on zero-field experiments, delivers an estimate for the average hopping time that is consistent with that found in Ref. \onlinecite{Curran24} by studying a high-field dephasing effect.